Maria Zamboni: Biography

 Zamboni was born at Peschiera del Garda.
-She studied at the Conservatorio di Musica Arrigo Boito in Parma under M. Silva before making her professional opera debut in 1921 at Piacenza as Marguerite in Gounod's Faust.
+She studied at the Conservatorio di Musica Arrigo Boito in Parma under Guilio Silva before making her professional opera debut in 1921 at Piacenza as Marguerite in Gounod's Faust.
 Over the next few years she appeared at numerous major opera houses throughout Italy, including the Teatro Regio di Torino, Teatro di San Carlo, Teatro Regio di Parma, and Teatro Comunale di Bologna among others.
 Her roles included Violetta in Verdi's La traviata, Desdemona in Verdi's Otello, Ännchen in Der Freischütz, the title role in Massenet's Manon, and the title role in Puccini's Tosca among others.

 Zamboni became particularly associated with the Teatro Costanzi in Rome and La Scala in Milan.
 She sang regularly at the Teatro Costanzi from 1922–26 and 1929–30; most notably singing the role of Maria in the 1930 world premiere of Pizzetti's Lo straniero.
 In 1924 she joined the roster at La Scala where she sang numerous roles until 1931.

 Her first role with the company was as Mimi in Puccini's La bohème.
 Most notably, she sang the role of Liu in the original 1926 production of Puccini's Turandot under the direction of Arturo Toscanini.
 Her other roles at La Scala included Euridice in Gluck's Orfeo ed Euridice, Elsa in Wagner's Lohengrin, Eva in Wagner's Die Meistersinger von Nürnberg, the title part in Puccini's Manon Lescaut, and Donna Elvira in Don Giovanni.

 Zamboni also had a successful career internationally.
 She toured South America frequently during the 1920s appearing in operas in Rio de Janeiro, Montevideo, São Paulo and Santiago.
 She became a particularly popular artist at the Teatro Colón in Buenos Aires where she sang annually from 1924–1926.
 In Europe she had a considerable amount of success in the Netherlands, singing in numerous Italian operas during the 1930s.

 In 1936 Zamboni retired from the stage shortly after appearing as both Liu in Turandot and in the title role of Mario Persico’s Morenita at the Teatro San Carlo.
 Her last performance was on radio in a 1936 national Italian broadcast of Wagner's Die Meistersinger von Nürnberg as Eva.
 Following the end of her singing career, Zamboni worked as a singing teacher in Milan for more than twenty years before retiring to Verona where she died in 1976.